grame-cncm/faust/architecture/unity/README.md

 `faust2unity` transforms a Faust DSP program into a fully working Unity audio plugin, which can be an effect or a synthesiser to perform procedural audio.

-The compiled folder contains two different types of files :
+The compiled folder is an unity package which contains two different types of files :

     - Librairies (i.e. `libFaustPlugin_<file>.bundle`) containing the native C++ part.
     - a C# script (i.e. `FaustPlugin_<file>.cs`) containing the managed part which links the native part to the unity audio system and managed the plugin inspector interface.